ScottEKendall/Microsoft-Platform-SSO/README.md

 If users keep themselves in focus mode, they will never receive the pSSO Registration screen.
 There are a couple of ways to handle this:

-* Here is an EA tha can be used so that you can setup Smart Groups and possibily take action based on the members of the group (targeted email / display prompts / etc).
+* Here is an EA tha can be used so that you can setup Smart Groups and possibility take action based on the members of the group (targeted email / display prompts / etc).

 ```